-- As the wings become level, neutralize the ailerons and resume right rudder.
+- As the wings become level, neutralize the ailerons and apply right rudder as needed to keep the ball centered.

 The Normal Glide

 In a normal glide, the throttle is pulled back to idle and the ailerons are set for straight flight.
 However, back pressure is maintained in order to avoid too steep a descent during the glide.
 With an engine in idle, the slipstream from the propeller becomes negligible.
 Airspeed decreases considerably because of this and because the drag becomes greater than the thrust.
 This means the relative wind speed also decreases.
 The plane noses down as a result.
 Normal glide attitude in most light planes is only slightly more nose-down than in straight and level flight.